-For instance, if a student uses a computer everyday at school but doesn’t have a computer at home, there could be a disadvantage when it comes to solidifying lessons he or she learned in the classroom.
+For instance, if a student uses a computer every day at school but doesn't have internet access or a computer at home, there could be a disadvantage when it comes to solidifying lessons he or she learned in the classroom.
 Furthermore, many parents — while eager to volunteer in their students’ classrooms — may feel a sense of inadequacy when it comes to helping with technology or programs that are not familiar.

 Fortunately, many states and districts are developing programs to combat these inconsistencies.
 Maine’s statewide learning technology initiative, for example, led the charge to give students take-home access to technology like laptops and even home internet.
 A similar program, Power My Learning, helps align students, parents, and teachers at participating schools with equipment, training, and technical support to strengthen learning relationships and raise academic standards.

 Another solution is to offer digital literacy programs for parents, which can serve to help parents learn more about the digital programs their students are using, as well as raise their confidence when it comes to helping out in the classroom — and at home.

 In summary, bridging the gap between school and home is critical to supporting student achievement — no matter the student’s age, economic status, or native language.
 Although students spend the majority of their time at school each day, the role of parents, family, and community in student learning is not to be underestimated.
-Teachers and parents must work together to lay the foundations of strong values, positive communication, and lifelong learning both in school and at home, and move forward using effective communications strategies as a means of growing those values.
+Teachers and parents must work together to lay the foundations of strong values, positive communication, and lifelong learning both in school and at home, and move forward using effective communication strategies to grow those values.